 - i.
-Appropriate project work is desirable in all subjects.
+Enabling project work is desirable in all subjects.
 It is considered essential in engineering components of each programme. - ii.
 Students must source and evaluate information using libraries and other resources and/or establish information through experimentation.
-This is combined with making deductions and forming conclusions and reporting results.
+This is combined with making deductions and forming conclusions and reporting results. - iii.

-- iii.
 Projects must be more complex at higher levels in the programme.
 The skills and knowledge acquired during the earlier learning activities must be used in the execution of higher-level projects.
 This includes the application of mathematics, science, communication and computing in problem solving, design and synthesis in progressively more complex exercises. - iv.
-Adequate resources are available and are used by the learners for the projects.
-These include supervision and tuition and guidance, laboratories, libraries and other media sources. - v.
+The resources available enable each learner easy access to use these and are used by the learners for the assignments/projects.
+These include supervision and tuition and guidance, laboratories, libraries and other media sources.

+- v.
 Safe and ethical practice is applied during the execution of projects and their evaluation. - vi.
 Assessment methods and credits awarded must be appropriate to the type of learning and the effort required-complexity of the learning. - vii.
 The work of each student must be clearly identified and assessed independently specifically where more than one student works on a group project.

-2.5.5 Computing
+2.5.5 Information Technology and Software Applications

 Information technology is a critical tool used in engineering.
-The scope of using computers should include but need not be limited to:
+The scope of using Information Technology and Software Applications should include but need not be limited to: